popl24embedding/embedding-meta-model/readme.md

-# Steps to use the embedding-based meta model:
+# Steps to replicate the creation and evaluation of embedding-based:

 ## 1. Create Data Folder:
 In the `data` directory, set up the following folders: